How to Add Milestone Task in MS Project

 When the subtasks are hidden, a small plus (+) sign appears on the left side of a summary task.

 When you click on a plus (+) sign on the left side of a summary task, it shows its subtasks, and the summary task adds a minus (-) to its left.

 In GanttPRO online Gantt chart generator, it is very easy to add and work with milestones.
-To add it, simply click on Add a milestone in the project grid in a place you need it and name it right here.
+To add it in our MS Project alternative, simply click on Add a milestone in the project grid in a place you need it and name it right here.

 That’s it!
 The milestone will be added to your Gantt chart.

 How to work with tasks in GanttPRO

 On the right side of each task, you will find three dots.
 Just left-click on it and you will see the options for adding different kinds of tasks: a subtask, a sibling task, a child milestone, a sibling milestone, indent, outdent, etc. All these options are intuitive.

 From this dialogue box, you can even convert your tasks to milestones.